delin-au/opc-terraform-lamp-installer/README.md

 $ ]
 ````

-To access MySQL admin dashboard, or any of the other web interfaces running in the stack, browse to the public IP address of the application host on port 80 followed by any of the paths as described following:
+To access MySQL admin dashboard, or any of the other web interfaces running in the stack, browse to the public IP address of the application host on port 80 - followed by any of the paths as described:

   - `/`
     Provides the default Apache landing page